dbissell6/DFIR/Blue_Book/Blue_Book.md

 The Modules plugin in Volatility examines the metadata structures linked through PsLoadedModuleList, a doubly linked list.
 When the operating system loads new modules, they are added to this list.
 By analyzing this list, the Modules plugin allows you to understand the relative temporal order of module loading.
 Essentially, you can determine the sequence in which modules were loaded into the system.

 Modscan:
 The Modscan plugin employs pool tag scanning across the physical address space, even including memory that has been freed or deallocated.
+Does not follow the EPROCESS list which can be useful to find hidden processes.
 It specifically searches for MmLd, which is the pool tag associated with module metadata.
 This plugin is valuable for identifying both unlinked modules and modules that were previously loaded.
 By scanning the pool tags, it helps uncover module-related information, contributing to a comprehensive analysis of the system's module activities.

+### General Steps

+1. Processes
+2. DLL and Handles
+3. Network
+4. Code Injection
+5. Rootkits
+6. Dump

+### Windows Commands

 To see options

 ![image](https://github.com/dbissell6/DFIR/assets/50979196/cae9895d-1e7c-4c77-98b7-2e1627fccba5)

 Get image information